aspose-total/Aspose.Total-Products/total/en/net/conversion/ps-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PS to XLSB" h2="Export PS File to XLSB via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PS file to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that can be used to create powerful applications.

+The process of converting PS to XLSB involves two steps.
+Firstly, you can use Aspose.PDF for .NET to export PS to XLSX.
+This component provides a wide range of features and capabilities that can be used to create powerful applications.
+It enables developers to convert PDF documents to various other formats such as XLSX, HTML, XML, and more.

+Once the PS file is converted to XLSX, you can use Aspose.Cells for .NET Spreadsheet Programming API to convert XLSX to XLSB.
+This component provides a wide range of features and capabilities that can be used to create powerful applications.
+It enables developers to manipulate spreadsheets in various ways such as creating, editing, formatting, and converting spreadsheets.
+It also provides support for various features such as formulas, charts, pivot tables, and more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PS file to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+By using Aspose.Total for .NET, developers can easily convert PS file to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that can be used to create powerful applications.
+It enables developers to export PS to XLSX and then convert XLSX to XLSB.
+This makes it easy for developers to create powerful applications that can manipulate spreadsheets in various ways.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}